Salenger Sack Kimmel & Bavaro logo

 The drug was intended to work by preventing red blood cells from sickling, improving oxygen delivery, and reducing the frequency of painful vaso-occlusive episodes.
 However, new data from Pfizer’s ongoing clinical trials has shown that Oxbryta may increase the very complications it was designed to prevent.

-What Is a Vaso-Occlusive Crisis?
+What Is a Vaso-Occlusive Crisis (VOC)?

-Symptoms of VOC may include:
+VOC symptoms include:

 • Swelling in hands and feet (especially in children)

-• Shortness of breath
+• Fatigue or shortness of breath

 Contact Us Today for a FREE Consultation